 Upcoming Theatre Courses

-Theatre 2440 will next be offered during the Fall Term of 2017 on Tuesday and Thursday at 11:30 to 12:45.
+Theatre 2440 will next be offered during the Fall Term on Tuesday and Thursday at 11:30 to 12:45.
 For enrollment information, please contact Dr. Greg Doran.

 Coordinator: Greg Doran, English

 Theatrical performance is one of the most significant art forms in the history of civilization; it exemplifies the connection between Art and people.
 Unlike most forms of studied literature, dramatic literature is intended to be performed for and experienced by an audience.
 As a result, Dramatic literature exists between scholarly and practical realms.

 It requires the acquisition of both analytic and practical skills.
 UPEI’s Minor in Theatre Studies offers students the opportunity to develop their analytic, practical, and creative skills required for theatrical production.
 The Minor in Theatre Studies provides students with foundational skills on which they can pursue their interest in the Theatre, or any area of study.

 REQUIREMENTS FOR A MINOR IN THEATRE STUDIES